raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 :point_right: Do this regularly every few months to get security related updates.

-### Disabling Swap File
-The usage of a swap file can degrade your SD card very quickly.
-Therefore, we will disable it completely.
-`$ sudo swapoff --all`
-`$ sudo apt-get remove dphys-swapfile`

 ### Adding main user "admin"
 This guide uses the main user "admin" instead of "pi" to make it more reusable with other platforms.